ckorris/easi_aug/Readme.md

 To be safe, I recommend supergluing the base of the screw once it's at 5 volts.
 That screw can move over time and could end up frying your Nano later.

+-Unplug your battery.

 - Take four wires with female ends (e.g. they can be attached to a GPIO pin) and solder the other ends to the output terminals of the converters.
 Ideally, use red ones for the positive outputs and black for the negatives.

 - Plug the two positive leads into the two 5V pins on the Nano, and the two negatives into any of the GND pins.

-The last thing before plugging the battery is to bridge the two J48 pins on the Nano.
+The last thing before plugging in the battery is to bridge the two J48 pins on the Nano.
+This tells the Nano to bypass USB power.
 These are two pins sitting by themselves between the power jack and the camera connector.

 Now double check that there are no potential shorts, and plug in the battery.
 The Jetson should start up.